SlackBuffer/abzBC/Fabric/toolset/protobuf/proto.md

 ### Specify field rules
 - Message fields can be one of the following:
     - singular: a well-formed message can have zero or one of this field (but not more than one)
-        - This is the default field rule for proto3 syntax
+        - This is the **default field rule** for proto3 syntax
     - `repeated`: this field can be repeated any number of times (including zero) in a well-formed message
         - The order of the repeated values will be preserved
 - In proto3, `repeated` fields of scalar numeric types use `packed` encoding by default
     - https://developers.google.com/protocol-buffers/docs/encoding#packed
 ### Adding more message types
-- Multiple message types can be defined in a single `.proto` file
-- This is useful if you are defining multiple related messages
+- Multiple message types can be defined in a single `.proto` file.
+This is useful if you are defining multiple related messages
 ### Adding comments
 - Use C/C++-style `//` and `/* ... */` syntax
 ### Reserved fields
-- If you update a message type by entirely removing a field, or commenting it out, future users can reuse the field number when making their own updates to the type
-- This can cause severe issues if they later load old versions of the same `.proto`, including data corruption, privacy bugs, and so on
+- If you update a message type by entirely removing a field, or commenting it out, future users can reuse the field number when making their own updates to the type.
+This can cause severe issues if they later load old versions of the same `.proto`, including data corruption, privacy bugs, and so on
 - One way to make sure this doesn't happen is to specify that the field numbers (and/or names, which can also cause issues for JSON serialization) of your deleted fields are `reserved`

     ```proto